cldwalker/ltfiles/README.md

 ## Description

-These are my LightTable dotfiles which recreate LT as I use it.
+This is my Light Table User plugin a.k.a. dotfiles which recreates LT as I use it.
 This will pull in my keys, behaviors, commands and plugins.
 While my workflow is centered around vim, clojure(script) and web development, you may find other useful tidbits.